Bnz-0/logiq/docs/Bases.md

 Measure something means that:
 - the internal state of the measured quantum state changes
-- returns the eigenvalue associated to the autostate measured
+- returns the eigenvalue associated to the eigenstate measured

 To measure a quantum state exists 2 way: